Monday, July 10, 2017

 Two USFS campgrounds are located on CR 96 a few miles south of Lake George--Blue Mountain and Riverside.
 However, they are $16/night plus a $6 one-time use fee for gravel back-in and pull-thru sites with a hand pump and pit toilet, without an RV dump.
 By turning east onto Blue Mountain Drive (CR 61/244) and driving one mile past the Blue Mountain Campground, you will reach open USFS land.
 Take a left onto FR 875 or 876 and find a level spot within 300 feet of the road for a Free night of dispersed hilltop camping in the junipers and pines.
 But be very careful with fires--find an existing fire ring if you really must have a campfire.
 Keep in mind that the USFS employee who in 2002 accidentally started the nearby Hayman Fire, Colorado's second largest ever, served 5 years in the Federal Pen and still owes $44 million in restitution!
 So, "know before you go" and check the Park County fire threat before roasting those marshmallows.

 The Buena Vista area has a number of very nice USFS campgrounds, especially those on the west side of the highway at the foot of the Collegiate Range.
 However, all are extremely popular and priced as such.
 The multi-year paving project on beautiful, aspen-lined Cottonwood Pass Road is finally completed, if you want to explore this old wagon road between the mining camps of Gunnison County and the Eastern Slope.
 We drove it in our SUV in June 2020 and I would not hesitate to go back over it with our motorhome.
 Lots of curves, but Gunnison County widened them so longer vehicles can use it.
 My wife commented that she would use Cottonwood Pass instead of US 50 over Monarch Pass if she still had to make business trips to Crested Butte (she doesn't have to make any business trips because she's retired!).
 You will likely find a few places for dispersed camping in both San Isabel and Gunnison National Forest along this road as well.
+However, remember the elevation of the pass is 12,126', so plowed snow was piled higher than my 4wd, 3/4-ton truck when I drove over it on June 2, 2023.

 As mentioned in the section for "US 285" above, Buena Vista is also the northern entrance to the State's most popular whitewater rafting river through Brown's Canyon National Monument.
 So, stop in Johnson Village and schedule a 1/2- or full-day raft trip on the Arkansas River.
-While you wait for your raft trip, you may want to snag one of those paved, $15/night W/E RV sites at the VFW that was also described under "US 285."
+While you wait for your raft trip, you may want to snag one of those 4 paved, $15/night W/E RV sites at the VFW that was also described under "US 285."
 And after your raft trip, you might want a pint and dinner at the Eddyline brewpub in Buena Vista.

 Going north, you will find very popular Clear Creek Reservoir SWA, with Free camping (with CPW SWA Pass or valid hunting or fishing license--see the "Introduction" section above), good trout fishing, and exploring the ghost town of Winfield as its attractions.
 Go north of Buena Vista on US 24 for 13 miles, then turn west onto gravel CR 390 and 1/2 mile later, you are there.
 Most of the dispersed campsites are at the west end of the reservoir along the creek and not between the lake and road.
 When we were there in June 2020, every campsite was full despite the pandemic.
 When I went back in June 2023, the same was true and I had a hard time finding an open spot.
 Plenty of nearby neighbors that night!